xmcgyver/vimp_tool_suite/README.md

 	mkdir ~/.srch
 	vi ~/.srch/config

-and drop in some content like that found in config_example file found in the vumi_tool_suite dir
+and drop in some content like that found in config_example file found in the vimp_tool_suite dir

 as a final point, if you want to add default options onto to the grep handling such as excluding dirs then, depending on your version of grep, you can add a file called .srch into the base of you project (like ~/Sites/my_project/.srch) and add in something like this.